Shaners/WorldCraft/README.md

 * Regions are 32x32x16 chunks
 * Biomes??
 Random but how many chunks?

-- Try to remake this and find pitfalls and benefits
+(Try to remake this to find pitfalls and benefits.)